Hawkynt/C--FrameworkExtensions/Readme.txt

 * The classname is always "<Type>Extensions".
 The class is always "internal static partial", thus allowing us to extend it further in a given project by adding another partial class with the same name and preventing us from accidentially using the extension in another project in the same solution.
 * All methods must be static.
-* The first parameter of all "public" methods must be the type itself and is called "This".
+* The first parameter of all "public" methods must be the type itself and is called "@this" or alternatively "This".
 For extensions to static classes like "Math" or "Activator", there is no "This"-parameter.